 The Western Mountaineering Hooded Flash Jacket has been a constant favorite in my pack since 2010.
 It is a lightweight down jacket made for moderate temperatures where a high performance/low weight insulation layer is required.
 Western Mountaineering is a USA based company famed for its superb sleeping bags.
 As I have used this jacket now on many trips in the UK with temperatures as low as -2 Celsius (28 Fahrenheit) I have often been asked if I could do a review on its suitability for backpacking.

 The Hooded Flash Jacket has a sewn-through design with different sized baffles that allow the 850 plus fill power goose down to loft optimally.
 The baffles are sculpted on the hood while the ones on the back of the jacket are larger.

-There is also full length zipper with a down filled draft tube, influenced by Western Mountaineering’s sleeping bag expertise, that prevents warm air from leaking out through the zipper coils.
+There is also a full-length zipper with a down-filled draft tube, influenced by Western Mountaineering’s sleeping bag expertise, that prevents warm air from leaking out through the zipper coils.
 The down insulation is 850 plus fill power goose and an average fill weight of 3 oz/85 grams across the size range.

-The total weight of the my XL jacket is 321 grams (11 ounces).
+The total weight of my XL jacket is 321 grams (11 ounces).

 From cold wild camps to damp highland nights under a single skin shelter, the Hooded Flash Jacket was superb.

 The DWR layer on the shell shrugs off damp well if you brush up against a damp tent flysheet.
 I would rate this jacket with a thick base layer good to -4°C (25 Fahrenheit).